ThinkingInTypes/ThinkingInTypes.github.io/Chapters/07_Immutability.md

 For instance, if you declare `numbers: Final[list[int]] = [1, 2, 3]`, you are not supposed to reassign `numbers` to a new list, but you _can still mutate the list itself_ (e.g. `numbers.append(4)` will succeed) because the list object is still mutable.
 The type checker might warn you if the type is `Final[Sequence[int]]` instead (since `Sequence` has no `append` method), but with `Final[list[int]]` the list methods are available.
 In short, marking something `Final` guarantees that the _name_ won’t be re-bound to a different object, but it does not magically make the object’s contents immutable ([Type qualifiers — typing documentation](https://typing.python.org/en/latest/spec/qualifiers.html#:~:text=Note%20that%20declaring%20a%20name,to%20prevent%20mutating%20such%20values)) ([Type qualifiers — typing documentation](https://typing.python.org/en/latest/spec/qualifiers.html#:~:text=x%3A%20Final%20%3D%20,OK)).
-If true immutability of the content is needed, you should combine `Final` with an immutable type (e.g. use a tuple or use an immutable interface like `Sequence` instead of `list`).
+If true immutability of the content is needed, combine `Final` with an immutable type (e.g. use a tuple or use an immutable interface like `Sequence` instead of `list`).
 For example:

 ```python